github/docs/content/actions/creating-actions/creating-a-composite-run-steps-action.md

 ---
 title: Creating a composite run steps action
-intro: 'In this guide, you''ll learn how to build a composite run steps action.'
+intro: 'In this guide, you\'ll learn how to build a composite run steps action.'
 product: '{% data reusables.gated-features.actions %}'
 versions:
   free-pro-team: '*'